Read the Action Plan for Combating Antisemitism 2013 and Beyond here.

-The Jewish community of Canada is the country’s most frequent target of hatred.
+The Jewish community of Canada is the country’s most frequent target of hatred and discrimination.
 According to successive reports issued by Statistics Canada, the Jewish community is victimized by hate- and bias-motivated crime at a rate that, from 2002-2008, ranged from 15 to 25 times higher than the overall population.
 Moreover, these statistics only take into account antisemitic occurrences that rise to the level of criminal behaviour.
+The singling out of Jews for discriminatory treatment is still antisemitism, even when it does not manifest itself criminally.

-Recently, distinctions between classic antisemitism and anti-Zionism have blurred, if not evaporated altogether.
-For the uninitiated, this assertion may not be obvious since antisemitism is conventionally understood as hatred or action directed against Jews, whereas anti-Zionism is often couched “merely” as rejection of the national movement of the Jewish people.
+Recently, distinctions between classic antisemitism and anti-Zionism have blurred if not evaporated altogether.
+For the uninitiated, this assertion may not be immediately clear, since antisemitism is conventionally understood as hatred or action directed against Jews, whereas anti-Zionism is often couched “merely” as rejection of the national movement of the Jewish people.

 Anti-Zionism – the denial of the Jewish people’s national aspirations and right to self-determination in their ancestral homeland – represents a new effort to single out Jews and demand that they adhere to a standard expected of no other nation in the world.
-The delegitimization of the Jewish State is nothing other than the transfer of anti-Jewish vilification from the individual to the national level, namely, the State of Israel.
+The delegitimization of the Jewish State is simply the transfer of anti-Jewish vilification from the individual to the national level – i.e. to the State of Israel.
 We often hear anti-Zionists say that they are not antisemitic.
-But, at the same time, they refuse to accord the Jewish people the same right to self-determination that they recognize for every other nation.
+But, at the same time, they refuse to accord the Jewish people the same right to self-determination recognized for every other nation.

 In 2004, the European Union’s Monitoring Centre for Racism and Xenophobia published a working definition of antisemitism that included: